FaraC-scripts/Toolbox/README.md

 You can also include a __request__ when entering your command.
 > /card Deepwater Station

 Requests are sent to the AI alongside instructions for the tool itself, and given high priority.
 Typically, requests should be the character, subject, or topic you want the tool to focus on.
 However, they are very flexible and can be used in creative ways, depending on the specifics of the tool.
-In __Tool List__ below, additional uses for requests are noted on a per-tool basis.
+In __Detailed Tool List__ below, additional uses for requests are noted on a per-tool basis.

 When you use a tool, _most_ tools will create a specialized input that is used by the script to execute the tool.
 >📷 Tool: Snapshot - Request: the scene as a whole